-How I spruced up our mantel and marble fireplace surround using materials already in my garage
+How I spruced up our marble fireplace using basic materials from my garage!

 Anyway, here's how I updated our marble fireplace using little more than a can of paint and some leftover baseboard trim.